MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/appointments/4/files
 ```

+- returns:
-- returns: json with "message" and "files" field, the latter containing an array with the paths to the added files.
+  - json with "message" and "files" field, the latter containing an array with the paths to the added files.
+  - status codes:
+    - 400 - Invalid appointment id
+    - 404 - Appointment not found / You are not the owner
+    - 201 - Files uploaded successfully

 GET